Review by Nisaba Merrieweather

 Another gain is this: the deck now has a 24-card Major Arcana, adding a Universe card (along with the World instead of replacing it) and a Phoenix card, as the idea of the developed but still innocent soul of the Fool.
 These two cards are really quite fascinating, and I am enjoying getting to know them.

 The science in the second edition still works, but I miss the fullness of the discussions in the older, bigger booklet.
 The cards in both editions work brilliantly for me, both as a Tarot Reader and as an aesthete.
 Anyone who has loved the first Kunati Edition will consider the second Lo Scarabeo edition a worthy companion-piece to it: one does not replace the other.
 Instead they sit proudly side by side, both slightly different, both loveable, both excellent pieces of work.
 If the second version is your first Quantum deck and you enjoy it, keep an eye open for any second hand copies of the first that could come your way – you won't regret it.
 And owners of the older edition who might be um-ing and ah-ing about grabbing the newer version, well it's worth owning both.

 If I could, I would shake the creative team by the hand.
 Great work again, people!

 Nisaba discovered Tarot in the 1970s and did her first paid reading in 1981.

-See card images from the Quantum Tarot: Version 2.0
+See sample card images from the Quantum Tarot: Version 2.0

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images